Laser Diode Drivers

 Output Current:

-Description: 0 - 8 A, CW Laser Diode Driver for Laser Cooling & Trapping Applications
+8 A Laser Diode Driver for Laser Cooling & Trapping Applications

 Operation Mode: